Skip to main content

 • To change the time for a scheduled deployment, click the Schedule button again.

-• To remove the scheduling, click the red cross icon that appears next to the scheduled time when you hover over it.
-(Note: you need to be the package owner to have this option.)
+• To remove the scheduling, click the red cross icon: that appears next to the scheduled time when you hover over it (as on picture above).

 Working with team members on validated packages